rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/cubepoints-mycred-integration/index.markdown

 ## **Prerequisite**

-You have to install [CubePoints](http://wordpress.org/plugins/cubepoints/) or [myCRED](http://wordpress.org/plugins/mycred/) plugin to use this feature.
+Install either the [CubePoints](http://wordpress.org/plugins/cubepoints/) or [myCRED](http://wordpress.org/plugins/mycred/) plugin to use this feature.

 Cubepoints and myCRED are point management systems for sites running on WordPress.
-Through its integration with rtMedia PRO, site admins can reward virtual points for various rtMedia activities.
+Through its integration with rtMedia PRO, site admins can award virtual points for various rtMedia activities.

-Below is the list of activities for which the point system is currently supported:
+The points system is currently supported for the following activities:

   1. Upload image